1. Home

 Eligibility for PaxlovidTM treatment

-According to the recommendations issued by the Institut national d’excellence en santé et en services sociaux (INESSS), PaxlovidTM is intended for people with COVID-19 who are at high risk of complications and meet the following criteria:
+According to the recommendations issued by the INESSS, PaxlovidTM is intended for people with mild to moderate COVID-19 who are at risk of progression to a severe form of the disease or at risk of hospitalization or death, i.e. those:

 To receive PaxlovidTM treatment, these people must also:

-• have a confirmed COVID-19 infection with a screening test (PCR) or a rapid self-test available from a pharmacy;
+• have a confirmed COVID-19 infection with a screening test (PCR) or rapid self-test

 How to get access to PaxlovidTM

-If they test positive, they must see a pharmacist, specialized nurse practitioner or physician.
+If they test positive, people must see a pharmacist, specialized nurse practitioner or physician.

 The pharmacist, specialized nurse practitioner or physician will determine if they are eligible to receive PaxlovidTM, taking into account the recommendations issued by INESSS.

-If eligible, they will be able to receive PaxlovidTM treatment free of charge at the pharmacy of their choice.
+If eligible, they will be able to receive PaxlovidTM treatment at the pharmacy of their choice.

 Contraindications